juliengil/MadBox_Node/README.md

 ### Time spent
  * 3h on the shell script and the docker container
- * 3h30 on the node script
+ * 5h on the node script (wasn't able to generate working module nor tests)
  * times are including the seeking of informations

 ### Technical/architectural choices